 Under Internal Revenue Service regulations, taxpayers can deduct a variety of medical expenses.
-Limits apply to deductions for medical expenses, but you might also be able to deduct expenses related to obtaining a device such as a hearing aid as well as the machine itself.
+Limits apply to deductions for medical expenses, but remember you might also be able to deduct expenses related to obtaining a device such as a hearing aid as well as the machine itself.

 If obtaining the tests or treatment you need to obtain your hearing aid requires you to be away from home overnight, you might be able to deduct the cost of your lodging and meals.
 You must meet four requirements to qualify: the travel is necessary for your medical care; the provider must be a licensed hospital or affiliated with such an institution; expenses are not lavish; and no significant personal pleasure, such as vacation, is related to the travel.
 The lodging deduction is limited to $50 per person per night; you can have one other person with you, making the maximum $100 per night.

 The deduction for medical expenses applies to costs you pay for yourself, your spouse and your dependents.
 If the expense is for your child, but you could not claim him as your dependent under the terms of your separation or divorce agreement, you can still deduct any medical expenses you pay for him.
-You can also deduct the medical expenses you paid for individuals you could have claimed as dependents had they not exceeded the $3,700 income limit or filed joint returns with their spouses.
+You can also deduct the medical expenses you paid for individuals you could have claimed as dependents had they not exceeded the income limit of $4,050 or filed joint returns with their spouses.
 If you could be claimed as someone else’s dependent, you cannot claim any dependents of your own; if this is the only reason you could not claim another as a dependent, you can still deduct his medical expenses.

 To deduct your medical expenses, you must itemize.
-The deduction for dental and medical expenses is limited to the amount by which the expenses exceed a certain percentage of your adjusted gross income.
-As of the 2011 tax year, the limiting percentage was 7.5 percent.
+IRS medical deductions are limited to the amount by which the expenses exceed a certain percentage of your adjusted gross income.
+As of the 2017 and 2018 tax years, the limiting percentage was 7.5 percent.
 For example, if your AGI is $100,000, your total medical expenses must exceed $7,500 or you cannot claim any of them as a deduction.
 If they total $8,000, you may deduct $500.